University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

 #### VCF body
 :blue_book: The body of the VCF file is tab separated.
 Each line represents a unique variant site.

+:computer: Before we move forward, let's see if you can retrieve basic information from a 1kGP VCF file that will be useful for population genomic analyses.

 ---
-Before we move forward, let's see if you can retrieve basic information from a 1kGP VCF file that will be useful for population genomic analyses.

 #### :question: *Questions*
 1. Using `bcftools view` or bash commands, determine how many variant sites are recorded in the VCF file.
 2. Using `bcftools query` or bash commands, determine how many samples are recorded in the VCF file.